flippant/parse/README.md

 Changes the interval rate at which the display boxes are updated.
 The default is '3', meaning the displays will update every three recorded action packets.

 `//parse filter (add|remove) [substring]`
 Adds/removes substring to filter list.
+Substring is not case sensitive.
+If substring begins with '!' it will exclude that substring from all filtered monsters.
+If substring begins with '^' it will only include exact matches.
+For example `^warder_of_courage` or `!bhata`.

 `//parse filter clear`
 Clears filter list.